hotwax/oms-documentation/adoc/troubleshooting/orderApproval.md

 ## Metafields created on Shopify but not imported into HotWax

-Go to the Shopify order details page > add /metafields.json in the URL> verify the order creation and metafields input time.
+1. Go to the Shopify order details page and append /metafields.json to the URL.
+2. Verify the order creation and metafields input time in the Shopify JSON.

-If you cannot wait for metafields to be imported or the job is not working as expected, order attributes can be created manually from the Order Detail page.
+3. If you cannot wait for metafields to be imported or the job is not working as expected, order attributes can be created manually from the Order Detail page.

 Mapping Central American region types to the OMS's North American Region types helps when troubleshooting order approval flows in the OMS.
 If the address entered into the order is not mapped correctly to the type of region, then the order will not be approved even if the region name exists.